mazondo/harpoon-docs/configuration.md

 # Configuration
-Running `harpoon init` will generic a basic configuration for your static site.
+Running `harpoon init` will generate a basic configuration for your static site.
 The following options can be further defined:
 ## Example
 We'll go through what these options mean below